J. Adelaide Bot. Gard. 24: 39 (2010) APNI

 This species has previously been included in Drosera peltata.
 It can be distinguished from D. peltata by the basal rosette remaining greenish, short and generally more robust stems, wider cauline leaves, and seeds that are more deeply reticulate or pitted.
 Furthermore flowers of D. hookeri may be white or pink, and sepals are sometimes less hairy, with hairs only along margins.
 Most Victorian records of D. peltata have been shown to belong to D. hookeri, with true D. peltata being confined to wet peaty soils of alps and lowland heaths.

-Robust plants with stems over 30 cm high from the Grampians may represent a distinct taxon (Gibson et al. 2012).
+Unusually robust plants with stems over 30 cm high have been reported from the Grampians (Gibson et al. 2012).

 |Bioregion||Occurrence status||Establishment means|